HomeLatest NewsTelecomAirtel scales up major landmark, records 1,000 Mbps speed during 5G trials in Mumbai

 Register Now →

-The Department of Telecommunications (DoT) recently allotted a 5G trial spectrum to Airtel in 3500 MHz, 28 GHz and 700 MHz in Delhi-NCR, Mumbai, Kolkata and Bengaluru to develop India-relevant use cases on the next-generation fast broadband technology.
+The Department of Telecommunications (DoT) recently allotted a 5G trial spectrum to Airtel in 3500 MHz, 28 GHz and 700 MHz in Delhi-NCR, Mumbai, Kolkata and to develop India-relevant use cases on the next-generation fast wireless broadband technology.

 Earlier this year, Airtel became the first telecom operator to test 5G over a live network in using liberalised spectrum in an 1800 MHz band.
 Airtel and Nokia plan to soon begin 5G trials in Kolkata also.
 Bharti Airtel has received permission for running trials in Delhi and Bengaluru as well.